-Once you got the right timing to plant your zucchinis, you have to decided where to plant zucchinis in your yard.
+Once you got the right timing to plant your zucchinis, you have to decide where to plant zucchinis in your yard.
 The spot you pick needs to receive full sunlight, so that garden bed that is shady because of a large tree is a BAD choice!

 It also needs to be an area that is moist and drains well.
 The site shouldn’t be soggy though!
 Make sure you add compost and organic matter into the soil you selected for growing zucchini plants.

 3. Use Succession Planting

 Many people don’t realize that growing zucchini plants are a good option for succession planting because they aren’t frost hardy.
 When we think of succession planting, we think of plants that grow from spring to fall, not summer-loving plants.